My mother was throwing another party. Several of her friends were there, they were all drinking, talking, and enjoying each other’s company.

 My mother was very inebriated at this time of night, and I knew that this would be a horrible decision, so I stepped in.
 I told her that it was not a haircut for her and that she should think about it some more.

 The guy persisted that he could really cut hair, and she continued raving about his haircut.

 I eventually told the guy that he was NOT to cut my mother’s hair!

-She had long red hair that she frequently curled and was very stylish for the time.
-I repeatedly checked in the living room to be sure that there was no hair cutting going on.
+She had long red hair that she frequently curled and was very stylish at the time.
+I repeatedly checked inside the living room to be sure that there was no hair cutting going on.